 You will need to talk with the follow-up detective.
 We cannot release a vehicle when it is on hold.

 Can someone else pick up my car?

 We can only release a vehicle to the registered owner.
 If not listed as the register owner, a notarized letter from the registered owner is needed.
 The notarized letter must include the registered owner name and then state the name of who will be representing them and what authority the registered owner is giving the person representing them ( to get vehicle out of impound, to get property out of the vehicle) and identifiers about the vehicle (year, make, model, case number, vin number, etc.) The person representing them must have proper ID, too.
 See below for what ID we accept.

 What ID does SLCPD accept?

-We only accept current State Driver’s licenses, ID cards and US Passports to release a vehicle.
-We do not accept Driver Privilege Cards or expired IDs listed above.
-However, when you go to pick it up at the impound lot, you must have a current State Driver’s license or someone with you that does, otherwise it will need to be towed out.
+We only accept current U. S. Driver’s licenses, U.S. ID cards, U.S. Passports, U.S. Visa’s, U.S. Permanent Resident Cards, U.S. Employment Authorization Cards, U. S. Concealed Weapons Permits, U. S. Military ID and Driver Privilege Cards.
+However, when you go to pick it up at the impound lot, you must have a current State Driver’s license or someone with you that does, otherwise it will need to be professionally towed out.

 What do you accept for payment on an impound?